andre-filho/commit-helper/README.md

 convention: none      # Commit message
 ```

-In case that you or your organization does already have a commit convention that is not listed above, you can configure it in the commiter.yml file as following:
+In case that you or your organization does already have a commit convention that is not listed above, you can configure it in the commiter.yml or commit-helper.yml file as following:

 ```yaml
 convention: custom